-The AX3000 auxiliary ports can be controlled:
+The AX3000 (auxiliary and logical) ports can be controlled:

 - through a network service (lpd, tty, prt5250, etc).
-The management of the three auxiliary ports is independent of the active screen session. - by escape sequences (transparent mode).
-This provides compatibility with applications running on serial terminals.
+The management of the ports is independent of the active screen session. - through an RDP or ICA session (see Chapter 8). - by escape sequences (transparent mode).
+This provides compatibility with applications designed for serial terminals.